Posterior Sampling for Continuing Environments: Continuing PSRL Algorithm

 For episodic MDPs, the planning horizon is fixed ahead and known to the agent.
 The planning objective is often naturally the cumulative reward over the finite number of timesteps until the end of each episode.
-When the environment is modeled by an MDP with an infinite horizon, planning ahead becomes a challenge for the agent.
+When the horizon is infinite, planning ahead becomes a challenge for the agent.
 One way to address this challenge is to set an effective finite planning horizon for the agent by maintaining a discount factor $\gamma\in[0,1)$.
 Essentially, $\gamma$ dictates the frequency with which the algorithm resamples an independent environment model used for planning.
-Given this discount factor, we divide the original infinite-horizon learning problem into \emph{pseudo-episodes} with random lengths, where each pseudo-episode terminates when the algorithm resamples and computes a new policy.
+Given this discount factor, we divide the original infinite-horizon learning problem into \emph{pseudo-episodes} with random lengths.
+Each pseudo-episode terminates when the algorithm resamples and computes a new policy.
 Concretely, at the beginning of timestep $t=0,1,\dots$, the agent samples a binary indicator $X_t$.
-If $X_t=0$, the agent samples a new environment $\mc{E}$ based on the history $H_t$ available at that time, and marks $t$ as the start of a new pseudo-episode.
+If $X_t=0$, the agent samples a new environment $\mc{E}$ based on the history $\mathcal{H}_t$ available at that time, and marks $t$ as the start of a new pseudo-episode.
 It then computes a new policy $\pi$ to follow in this pseudo-episode, and acts according to $\pi$.
 If $X_t=1$, it continues the current pseudo-episode and follows the most recently computed policy $\pi$.
 When $X_t\sim \text{Bernoulli}(\gamma)$, one may interpret $\gamma$ as the \emph{survival probability} of a pseudo-episode at timestep $t$.
-We let $E_k$ denote the set of timesteps in the $k$-th pseudo-episode and $t_k$ denote the starting timestep of the $k$-th pseudo-episode.
+We let $E_k$ denote the set of timesteps in the $k$-th pseudo-episode, $t_k$ denote the starting timestep of the $k$-th pseudo-episode, and $s_{k,1}$ denote the starting state of the $k$-th pseudo-episode.